When you attempt a backup of a system protected by the ShadowSnap agent, you receive one of the following error messages:

-- Review the StorageCraft server tuning guide to improve the server reliability.
+- Review the Tuning Guide for StorageCraft Software on Servers (external link) article to improve the server reliability.

 - A minimum of 20% free space per protected volume, and 1 GB of RAM, need to be available on the production machine.
 If resources fall below these thresholds, backups will fail.

 Utilization is outside optimal limits.
 Monitor the volume growth and look at cleaning up unnecessary files and moving non-essential data to other storage.

 Volume is becoming critical.
 Snapshots will start to fail, disk queue lengths will increase.
 Create space.

 Figure 1: StorageCraft utilization best-practices.

 - Check for scheduled tasks that might conflict with the backup: Run